Participate in EXACT09

 • Semi-automated methods

 Methods submitted under this category can use any form of user interaction.
 Documentation of methods under this category must state clearly what kind of interactions are required, and an estimate of the number of interactions and the time needed to complete a segmentation should be provided.
-Note that the amount of interaction will not be used in the ranking of methods.

 Evaluation of submitted results